-Getting started for new users
+Getting started for new members

 Since you’re already familiar with what Slack is all about, we’ll show you how to get started next.
-How you proceed depends on the way you’ll be using Slack: either as an individual member or the person that starts the Slack team.
+How you proceed depends on the way you’ll be using Slack: either as an individual member or the person that starts the Slack workspace.

 We’ve built guides to cover both paths, simply choose the route that’s best for you:

 👉🏽 If you'd like to join an existing Slack workspace, read on!

 👉🏽 Or, if you want to start a new Slack workspace or learn how to manage one, hop over to our guide tailored to workspace creators and admins.

 If you're looking to join your organization's Slack workspace, this section of the guide is for you.
 As a member, you'll be able to use send messages and files to your teammates to get work done in Slack.
 Onward!

 There are two ways to join an existing Slack workspace: accept the email invitation that you’ve been sent or create an account on the workspace using your company email address.
 (This option is only available if the Slack workspace allows email signup.)